k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove unnecessary line in xkilled()
 - Fix: alignment adjustment when casting 'cure sickness' on diseased tame or peaceful monsters
+- Denote gender when a monster tries to disarm with a bearded axe